Optimization and Identification of Lattice Quantizers: Identification of Exact Lattices

-The system of equations is linear and can be solved exactly using common mathematical software.
+The system of equations is linear and can be solved exactly using standard methods.
 One of three possible outcomes can occur: one solution, multiple solutions, or no solution.
 If a single solution occurs, then it is presumably a locally optimal lattice quantizer and the investigation can proceed to the next stage, which is to characterize its properties and compare it with known lattices.
 If multiple solutions occur, then the system of equations was underdetermined and it may help to extract equations from additional vertical steps in the theta image.
 If these additional equations do not reduce the number of solutions, it may be because the symmetry group of the underlying exact lattice is separable into disjoint groups involving separate lower-dimensional rotations.
 The solution may still identify lower-dimensional sublattices and thus reduce the number of unknowns from $n(n+1)/2-1$, even though at least one unknown remains.
-The smallest dimension where this occurs is $n=9$, where a single parameter cannot be identified by symmetry considerations \cite{agrell98,allen21adp}.
+Such \emph{parametric lattices} require additional numerical and analytical methods to be identified exactly \cite{pook-kolb24arxiv}.
+The smallest dimension for which this occurs is $n=9$, where a single parameter cannot be identified by symmetry considerations \cite{agrell98,allen21adp}.
 The third and final outcome is that no solution is returned.
 Then the system was overdetermined and a plausible explanation is that what looks like a single vertical step in the theta image may theoretically consist of two steps at different but similar norms.
 We have not yet encountered this outcome in any practical trials.